 Within these confines, for those of us who do enjoy the smaller-setting, the sets do lend a cozier feel to the big city, which is nice – in particular, the sequence that has Holly and Luke spending the day together is very reminiscent of a smaller setting without actually being a small town.
 There is a sense of holiday nostalgia because of this.

-Following that up is the cuteness of having a cowboy as the leading man and the travelling sequence between Luke and Holly, which is seriously adorbs.
-The dialogue in the scene is especially cute and I liked the true gentleman vibes that the character gives off in these moments.
-The ending wanders into some stereotypically, “silly” fairytale fluff, but it’s also perfectly appropriate and in its own way, sweet.
+Following that up is the cuteness of having a cowboy as the leading man and the travelling sequence, which is seriously adorbs.
+The script for the scene is especially cute, and I like the true gentleman vibes the character embodies in these moments.
+The end wanders into some stereotypical, “silly” fairy tale fluff, but it’s also perfectly appropriate.
 As films in the genre go, this one is a darling way to kick off the season.
-It was better than anticipated and is sure to get you into the sprit of the season, which is just what any Christmas movie should do.
+It’s better than anticipated and is sure to get you into the spirit of the season, which is just what any Christmas movie should do.